data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-stochatic-gradient-descent

 Neural networks are typically trained using *stochastic gradient descent*.
-The idea is to determine for each training sample the desired nudges to each weight and bias to reduce the cost for that sample.
-Rather than performing this calculation for every sample in the training set (which is, ideally, enormous), we do it for a randomly selected subset of the training data.
+The idea is to determine for each training observation the desired nudges to each weight and bias to reduce the cost for that observation.
+Rather than performing this calculation for every observation in the training set (which is, ideally, enormous), we do it for a randomly selected subset of the training data.

 The main challenge in implementing stochastic gradient descent is the bookkeeping associated with all the nodes in the neural net diagram.
 We will use matrix differentiation to simplify that process.
 Let's begin by defining a neural net data type and writing some basic methods for it.